nuomiji/Ethereum-Token-Sender/README.md

 # Token-Sender-with-Server
-A web app using NodeJS to create new Ethereum accounts and transfer ERC20 tokens
+A Ethereum Wallet web app using NodeJS to create new accounts and transfer ERC20 tokens

+Project uses infura as service provider and Etherscan API to obtain contract ABI

 ## Installation
 In Administrator Cmd: